openstack/bifrost/playbooks/roles/bifrost-deploy-nodes-dynamic/README.md

 Requirements
 ------------

-This role is expected to be executed on a node that the "ironic-install" node has been executed upon.
+This role is expected to be executed on a node that the "bifrost-ironic-install" node has been executed upon.

 This role expects to be executed in a sequence with bifrost-configdrives-dynamic, however that is un-necessary IF the host has a